 kubectl create secret docker-registry <SECRET-NAME> --docker-server=<YOUR-REGISTRY-SERVER> --docker-username= <YOUR_DOCKER_USERNAME> --docker-password=<YOUR_DOCKER_PASSWORD> --docker-email=<YOUR_DOCKER_EMAIL>

-<SECRET-NAME>, give a name that you want to use for your imagePullSecret.
-This is required.
+Where you see <SECRET-NAME>, give a name that you want to use for your imagePullSecret.

-<YOUR-REGISTRY-SERVER>, input the URL to the registry where your private images are stored (https://index.docker.io/v1/ for DockerHub).
-This is required.
+Where you see <YOUR-REGISTRY-SERVER>, input the URL to the registry where your private images are stored (https://index.docker.io/v1/ for DockerHub).

-<YOUR_DOCKER_EMAIL>, use your Docker email address.
-This is required.
+Where you see <YOUR_DOCKER_EMAIL>, use your Docker email address.

 You have now successfully set your Docker credentials in the cluster as a Secret called <SECRET-NAME>.

 Paste the following code to the deployment.yaml file and save the changes.
 Replace the values according to your credentials or use deployment.yaml file if you are using the Node Example.

 - port: 3000

 Where you see <YOUR_SERVICE_NAME>, give your service a unique name.
 Where you see <YOUR_PRIVATE_IMAGE_NAME>, use your DockerHub Private Image name.
 Where you see <YOUR_DEPLOYMENT_NAME>, give your deployment a unique name.
 Where you see <YOUR_IMAGE_CONTAINER_NAME>, give your image container a unique name.
 Where you see <SECRET-NAME>, use the secret that you created in previous step (step 1).